#1 With a Bullet: How Many Bullet Points Per Job Should You Include on Your Resume?

 Mid-level positions

-If you have some experience in similar roles to the one you’re applying for, that’s perfect!
-Start by brainstorming what you think are your biggest accomplishments, then compare these to the job description.
-Pick 4-6 of the top skills or competencies the hiring manager is looking for and write your bullet points in a way that demonstrates those.
+Start by brainstorming your most significant accomplishments, then compare these to the job description.
+Pick 4-6 of the top skills or competencies the hiring manager is looking for, and write your bullet points in a way that demonstrates those.

 Each entry on your resume should include 4-6 bullet points that show your ability to do the job you’re applying for.